Anel Paz

 Jose Manuel "Anel" Paz is an Argentinian guitarist, singer, songwriter, producer, and recording and mix engineer.
 He has been a member of Los Violadores, and Los Politicos.

 Currently, he is the bandleader of El General Paz & La Triple Frontera (GP3F).
 He graduated "With Honors" at Musicians Institute (Los Angeles, USA), where he was a student of Scott Henderson, Frank Gambale, Paul Gilbert, Joe Diorio, among other maestros.
 He has been awarded prizes such as Lápiz de Oro (fifteen times), Lápiz de Platino (five times), a Disco de Oro (Gold Record), Premios Jerry Goldenberg a la Excelencia en las Comunicaciones (three times), among other awards.

 He was appointed international endorser by Ibanez guitars, a nomination for the first time granted to an Argentine artist.
-Anel was shown in 2005 Ibanez's catalogue, alongside maestros such as George Benson, Marty Friedman, Paul Gilbert, Pat Metheny, Joe Satriani, John Scofield, and Steve Vai.
+Anel was shown in 2005 Ibanez's catalogue, alongside such as George Benson, Marty Friedman, Paul Gilbert, Pat Metheny, Joe Satriani, John Scofield, and Steve Vai.